flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Instead we should check that certbot is successfully renewing, moved to future agenda.
     - [x] check that backups work
         - They don't :)
-        - Trying to fix it now, got all the way to setting up timer and fixing pg-dump-to-s3
+        - Trying to fix it now, got all the way to setting up timer and fixing pg-dump-to-s3.service (prune was failing as we have a new server which means a new path in s3).
     - [ ] [hetzner console] Decommission runko.
         - Any blockers?
 None known?
         - It's been off for a week.